jlangch/venice/doc/readme/walk.md

-# Walk
+# Tree Walker

-This module defines a generic tree walker for Venice data structures.
+Venice provides a generic tree walker for data structures.
 It takes any data structure (list, vector, map, set, ...), calls a function on every element, and uses the return value of the function in place of the original.

 ## API